usgs/water-fcpg-tools/docs/source/index.rst

 Welcome to FCPGtools Documentation!
 ************************************

-Flow-Conditioned Parameter Grid Tools (``FCPGtools``) is a Python 3 library
-that enables users to quickly create flow-conditioned parameter grids (FCPGs), as well other gridded output datasets, for use in statistical, machine learning, and physical hydrologic modeling.
+`Flow-Conditioned Parameter Grid Tools (``FCPGtools``) <https://code.usgs.gov/StreamStats/data-preparation/cpg/FCPGtools>`_ is a Python 3 library that enables users to quickly create a flow-conditioned parameter grids (FCPG), as well other gridded output datasets, for use in statistical, machine learning, and physical hydrologic modeling.
 FCPGtools can be used in a Linux-based high performance computing (HPC) environment or locally on your system.